F.A.Q.

 We consider this the largest shortcoming in terms of environmental impact at this time.
 But it is very durable, and can be washed many times before needing replacement.
 We have some that are going on 4 years old at this point.

-We are tested a 100% biodegradable version, but it was a not resilient enough for regular use (it basically crumbled a bit to easily).
+We tested a 100% biodegradable version, but it was not resilient enough for regular use (it basically crumbled a bit too easily).

 We do have some other ideas we are testing, and might have something soon!